Devotions

 A Theological Dilemma

 When my son, Aaron, was seven years old, he was confronted with his first real theological dilemma.
-He had lost another tooth and was frantically searching the linen closet for the tooth fairy pillow.
-Once found, he promptly deposited the tooth in the little pocket and placed it under his pillow.
-In the morning the […]
+He had lost another tooth and was frantically searching the linen closet for […]

 Read More